hazardouspilot/public-repo/CloudWebApp/readme.txt

 The app uses Flask and AWS cloud services including an EC2 instance (compute), DynamoDB, an S3 Bucket (storage), Lambda functions and API Gateway.

+The archived folder contains python code files for lambda functions, java code files for database and S3 bucket creation and loading, auxiliary code used to check uniqueness of candidate keys as well as a version of the app before implemnting RESTful APIs

 Instructions for running app on AWS

 Create EC2 instance: